codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 toc: true
 ---

 A Git Source is a unique entity created for use with GitOps Runtimes in Codefresh.
 A Git Source connects to a Git repository within your organization, serving as an easy way to manage the deployment and configuration of Argo CD applications on clusters.
 Every resource in the Git repo referenced by the Git Source is always synced to the cluster.
 Codefresh manages the Git Source itself as an Argo CD application.
-To understand how the Git Source interacts with GitOps Runtimes and applications, explore [Git Sources, GitOps Runtimes, Argo CD applications](#git-sources-gitops-runtimes-argo-cd-applications).
+To understand how the Git Source interacts with GitOps Runtimes and Argo CD applications, explore [Git Sources, GitOps Runtimes, Argo CD applications](#git-sources-gitops-runtimes-argo-cd-applications).

 Argo CD applications can be synced to the namespace of your choice, instead of the Runtime's namespace, as is the default.
-Codefresh removes the complexity from the manual configuration required to sync and manage application resources in different namespaces through the Restricted Git Source.
+Codefresh removes the complexity from the manual configuration required to sync and manage applications and their resources in different namespaces through the Restricted Git Source.

-Codefresh administrators can set up Restricted Git Sources with the Git repo, cluster and namespace definitions, and Codefresh manages the Argo CD applications synced to the Git Source, ensuring secure compliance without complex administrative overhead.
-See
+Codefresh administrators can set up Restricted Git Sources with the Git repo, cluster, and namespace definitions, and Codefresh manages the Argo CD applications synced to the Git Source, ensuring secure compliance without complex administrative overhead.

 Restricted Git Sources:
 * Are optimized for multi-tenant organizations where multiple development teams create and deploy applications for different customers on the same cluster
-* Control which teams can create what applications and where
+* Control which teams can create what applications and where they can deploy them

 See how the Restricted Git Source enforces secure deployment boundaries in [Use case: Restricted Git Source in multi-tenant environment](#use-case-restricted-git-source-in-multi-tenant-environment).